sancarn/Innovyze-ICM-Libraries/docs/Infoworks-ICM/README.md

     however the user interface items available from the ICM / InfoNet user interfaces will not be available.

-*Important note – users must note that the flexible nature of the Ruby scripting language means that the language is almost infinitely flexible, the embedding of the language within the InfoWorks ICM / InfoNet applications is intended primarily for the manipulation of data via the product’s APIs, and it may not be possible to get other Ruby libraries etc. working within InfoWorks without problems and it will not be possible to provide support for such attempts.
-If you aspire to use Ruby within the Innovyze products for tasks not centred around the products’ APIs you should consult with Innovyze to get advice as to the feasibility of what you are intending to attempt.*
+> Note – Due to the embedded nature of Ruby within the InfoWorks ICM / InfoNet applications, it may not be possible to get other Ruby libraries working within InfoWorks without issues.
+Innovyze will not be able to provide assistance/support when such issues arise.

 # The Exchange Object Model
 -------------------------